Skip to content

 Historic stone buildings on Cunda Island

-Cunda Island, known officially as Alibey Island, has been a crossroads of civilizations for millennia.
+Cunda, officially known as Alibey Island, has been a crossroads of civilizations for millennia.
 Its cobblestone streets, crumbling church facades, and sun-bleached stone walls whisper stories of Greek fishermen, Ottoman traders, and the waves of migration that shaped the modern Aegean coast.
-Today, Cunda is among the most rewarding places to visit on Turkey’s western seaboard.
+You can explore all of the island’s places to visit in our guide.

 Ancient Roots

-The earliest evidence of settlement on Cunda dates back to the Hellenistic period.
+The earliest traces of settlement on Cunda date back to the Hellenistic period.
 The island’s sheltered harbor made it a natural waypoint for maritime trade between the Aegean islands and the Anatolian mainland.
-Archaeological finds suggest continuous habitation from at least the 4th century BCE, though the island’s prominence grew significantly during the Byzantine era.
+Archaeological finds suggest continuous habitation from at least the 4th century BCE.

 The Greek Period

-The Greek community built the stone houses that still define Cunda’s visual character: two-story structures with wooden balconies, wrought-iron railings, and gardens of bougainvillea and jasmine.
-Many of these buildings survive today, lovingly restored — including our own hotel, Milos Cunda, which preserves the original stonework while offering modern comforts within its carefully curated rooms.
+The Greek community built the stone houses that still define Cunda’s visual character: two-story structures with wooden balconies, wrought-iron railings, and bougainvillea gardens.
+Many of these buildings have been lovingly restored today — our hotel, Milos Cunda, preserves the original stonework while offering a modern comfort experience.

 The Population Exchange

 The 1923 Treaty of Lausanne brought the most dramatic shift in Cunda’s demographic history.
-The Greek Orthodox population was exchanged with Muslim communities from Greece, primarily from Crete and Macedonia.
-This population exchange — while traumatic for both communities — created the unique cultural blend that defines Cunda today: Cretan culinary traditions merged with Aegean ingredients, Greek architecture absorbed into Turkish daily life.
-This culinary fusion is explored in depth in our guide to Aegean gastronomy.
+The Greek Orthodox population was exchanged with Muslim communities, primarily from Crete and Lesbos.
+This population exchange created the unique cultural blend that defines Cunda today: Cretan culinary traditions merged with Aegean ingredients, Greek architecture absorbed into Turkish daily life.
+This culinary heritage is explored in detail in our Aegean gastronomy guide.

 Modern Renaissance

 After decades of quiet decline, Cunda experienced a cultural revival beginning in the 1990s.
 Artists, writers, and intellectuals discovered the island’s melancholic beauty and began restoring its architectural heritage.
-Today, Cunda is recognized as one of Turkey’s most important cultural preservation sites, balancing tourism development with respect for its layered history.
+Today, Cunda is recognized as one of Turkey’s most important cultural preservation sites.

-The island’s narrow streets now host galleries, independent bookshops, and restaurants serving the kind of slow, seasonal cuisine that has made the Ayvalık region famous.
-Our Aegean breakfast experience draws from exactly this tradition — local olive oil, fresh cheeses, and herbs foraged from the hillsides.
-To plan your stay amid this living history, get in touch with our team.
+The island’s narrow streets are home to historic stone houses, a quiet pace of life, and restaurants serving the seasonal cuisine that has made the Ayvalık region famous.
+Our Aegean breakfast draws from exactly this tradition — local olive oil, fresh cheeses, and herbs foraged from the hillsides.
+To stay amid this living history, get in touch with us.

 Experience Cunda at Milos